imperionite/aldaketa/Week6_Data_Retrieval_and_Processing.md

 **Transaction**: Deploy Smart Contract **Functionality**:

-* Compiles the Solidity contract.
-* Builds and signs a deployment transaction.
+- Environment Setup: Uses .env to configure GANACHE_URL, PRIVATE_KEY, and ACCOUNT_ADDRESS for secure access to the Ethereum test network.
+- Compiler Setup: Installs and uses Solidity compiler version 0.8.0 for contract compilation.
+- Contract Compilation: Reads source, compiles to extract ABI and bytecode with detailed output selection for deployment.
-* Sends it to the blockchain.
+- Deployment: Constructs a deployment transaction, signs it using the private key, and broadcasts it to the blockchain.
-* Waits for and logs the contract address.
+- Transaction Handling: Waits for transaction confirmation to obtain the deployed contract address.
+- Persistence: Saves ABI to JSON and appends contract address to .env for easy reference by other scripts.
+- Robust error and status logging guide users through deployment steps ensuring reliability.

 **Outcome**:

-* Deployed contract available at `CONTRACT_ADDRESS`.
+- Deployed contract available at `CONTRACT_ADDRESS`.
-* ABI saved to `contract_abi.json`.
+- ABI saved to `contract_abi.json`.

 ![Deploy Transaction](https://drive.google.com/uc?id=1N7B8FcR5Z13t9UE3MKmv7jHbJ7z11NjL)